Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/resizablecontentcontrol.md

 > [!TIP]
 > You can provide a custom template for the [ResizableContentControl](xref:@ActiproUIRoot.Controls.ResizableContentControl) to position the gripper in a custom location if the default options don't meet your needs.
 You also can make a custom `Style` for the `Thumb` control (gripper) that it contains to draw the gripper however you like.

 The resize gripper is shown on top of the content associated with the `ResizableContentControl`.
-Problems can arise when the content uses a `ScrollViewer`, that is displaying a vertical scrollbar but not a horizontal scrollbar.
-The gripper will overlap the vertical scrollbar, which prevents the down button from being clicked (as well as an undesireable look).
+Problems can arise when the content uses a `ScrollViewer`, that displays a vertical scrollbar but not a horizontal scrollbar.
+The gripper will overlap the vertical scrollbar, which prevents the down button from being clicked (as well as an undesirable look).

 ![Screenshot](../images/resizablecontentcontrol-native-style.png)

 *The ResizableContentControl with a ScrollViewer using the native WPF Style*

 There are two methods for working around this issue.
-The first method requires that the `Padding` property be set on the `ResizableContentControl` so that the content is pushed up a sufficent amount.
+The first method requires that the `Padding` property be set on the `ResizableContentControl` so that the content is pushed up a sufficient amount.
 The height of the gripper is determined by the `SystemParameters.HorizontalScrollBarHeight` property.

 Alternatively, the [UseAlternateScrollViewerStyleProperty](xref:@ActiproUIRoot.Controls.ResizableContentControl.UseAlternateScrollViewerStyleProperty) attached property can be set to `true` on the `ResizableContentControl`, the parent element of the `ResizableContentControl`, or any child elements of the `ResizableContentControl`.
-This applies a Style to the `ScrollViewer` elements that reserves sufficent space for the gripper.
+This applies a `Style` to the `ScrollViewer` elements that reserves sufficent space for the gripper.

 ![Screenshot](../images/resizablecontentcontrol-alternate-style.png)